parth1993/tsai-eva6/Assignments/S6/README.md

 ![image](https://user-images.githubusercontent.com/46129975/121214933-320c0000-c89d-11eb-94b0-69a54ac5c9a3.png)

-- Then, a normalization layer will compute the mean  μ  and standard deviation  σ  from the data, and then normalize the feature maps as follows:
+- Then, a normalization layer will compute the mean  μ  and variance σ^2  from the data, and then normalize the feature maps as follows:

 ![image](https://user-images.githubusercontent.com/46129975/121215129-5cf65400-c89d-11eb-9226-91606add200c.png)